CoaXioN-Games/coplay/README.md

 1. Gatekeeping anything on an engine as old and impossible to make money with as Source is juvenile and counter-productive to mods getting made.
 Sharing is Caring.
 2. I do not want to read bug reports about bugs I did not create or approve and cannot inspect.

-If the rules around modification is relevant to you and you cant read legalese atleast read the third section of [this summary](https://openalternative.co/licenses/mpl-2).
+If the rules around modification and redistribution is relevant to you and you cant read legalese atleast read the third section of [this summary](https://openalternative.co/licenses/mpl-2).

 ## Whats your favorite color?
 Green, thanks for asking.